 We got two butternut squash in our CSA box last Wednesday, and I’ve been eying several intriguing butternut squash recipes ever since… none of which I could find when I finally got down to it tonight.
-Instead, I ended up melding a recipe for apple butternut squash soup from about.com with the butternut squash & apple quinoa I made a couple weeks ago.
+Instead, I ended up spinning off of the butternut squash & apple quinoa I made a couple weeks ago.
 I suspect this soup would be great with other winter squash as well, and the apple cider vinegar could carry it even if you don’t have an apple to spare.
 While not a meal on it’s own, this pungent, intensely flavorful soup certainly makes a strong entrance!

 Butternut squash soup